terabyte/sebot/api.md

 ### createQst

-Create a new question.
-The question will be created with no responses.
+Create a new question with no responses.
-The responses have to be added with createRsp.
+Responses have to be added with createRsp.
 The text field is required.

 Input: